qxdddliu/m-1/README.md

    repository effectively.

 ## Setup development environment for Mac and Linux
 1. Go to the top right of this page and hit the Fork button.
-Then clone your forked repository locally.
+Then clone ur forked repository locally.

 2. Install [Python 3.5.2](https://www.python.org/) and
    [pip](https://pip.pypa.io/en/stable/installing/).
-You have installed successfully when you can:
+U have installed successfully when u can:

    ```
    $ python3 --version